Outbound & Lead Gen

 Brevo pricing (billed annually)

-At the $9/month entry tier, the comparison is nuanced.
-MailerLite Growing Business charges $9/month for up to 500 subscribers (scaling to $19/month for 2,500 subscribers and higher as your list grows).
-Brevo Starter charges $9/month for 5,000 emails per month regardless of contact count.
+At the entry tier, the comparison is nuanced.
+MailerLite Growing Business starts at $10/month for up to 500 subscribers (scaling upward as your list grows).
+Brevo Starter starts at $9/month for 5,000 emails per month regardless of contact count.
 If you have a large list but send infrequently, Brevo is cheaper.
 If you have a small list and send frequently, MailerLite is more predictable.

 Email builder and templates